 He has been a director of public companies, and numerous private companies.
 Currently he is Chairman of CadenceCounsel (staffing agency providing variable, on-demand, high-end lawyers), a Director (Chair – Strategic Planning Committee) of CardinalCommerce (a leading enabler of authenticated payments and alternative payment brands), Chair, Audit Committee for Cohesant (water infrastructure solutions), Within3 (digital collaboration solutions for healthcare), and Thuuz (real time sports information).
-He is the Senior Advisor to LoungeBuddy (travel app), and was the Senior Advisor for Twitch (the online video e-sports service, fka Justin.tv).
+He is the Senior Advisor to LoungeBuddy (travel app), and was the Senior Advisor for Twitch; sold to Amazon (fka Justin.tv).

 Maxim Advisor acts as the exclusive end-to-end business negotiator of individual transactions, ranging from structuring a private placement to selling a business.
 Mr. Morgenstern was the exclusive business negotiator for the successful sale of Phylogy (a telecom IP developer and manufacturer) to Actelis, a strategic industry buyer.